tykaneshige/PartnerBot/README.md

 # Partner Bot

 A simple program used to create pairs from a list of names.
+The original purpose of this program was to make prayer partners from a list of names.

 Created By:
 *Thomas Kaneshige (tykaneshige.work@gmail.com)*